ttkorhonen/e3pages/docs/kb/training/workbook/13_suppl_tools.md

 ```
 As above, you could also *enable* the service so that it autostarts on boot.

-Finaly, check the status of the process.
+Finally, check the status of the process.
 ```console
 [iocuser@host:~]$ systemctl status ioc@test-ioc.service
 ● ioc@test-ioc.service - procServ container for IOC test-ioc